komma-softhouse/filament-verifactu-docs/README.md

 ## Notifying customers on repair status changes

+The repair lifecycle now has its quote branch: from received or diagnosing, **Issue quote** turns the order's parts/labour lines into a completed Q-series document (numbered, never fiscalized) and parks the order in "quoted"; accepting means moving it on to parts or repairing;
+**Decline quote** closes it as rejected, returning the device unrepaired, with an optional diagnostic fee fiscalized on the spot as a simplified invoice through the single gate.

-Every transition on a repair order (`RepairService::transition()`, including the initial "received" and the final "delivered") fires `Komma\Verifactu\Documents\Events\RepairStatusChanged` — listen for it to send an SMS/email/WhatsApp yourself; this plugin only builds the tracking page behind each order's own QR (`RepairOrder::tracking_token`), it never
+Every transition on a repair order (`RepairService::transition()`, including the initial "received", "quoted"/"rejected", and the final "delivered") fires `Komma\Verifactu\Documents\Events\RepairStatusChanged` — listen for it to send an SMS/email/WhatsApp yourself; this plugin only builds the tracking page behind each order's own QR (`RepairOrder::tracking_token`), it never